danielbui78/udtu-unity-package/README.md

 This the Unity Package for Unofficial DTU Bridge, an unofficial update project for the opensource Daz To Unity Bridge released by Daz3D.
 It contains a number of bugfixes and feature additions not yet incorporated in the official Daz To Unity project.

+NOTE: This is only HALF of the full uDTU Bridge.
+You must also install the [Daz Plugin](https://github.com/danielbui78/UDTU) part of the uDTU Bridge in order to have full functionallity of all features and bugfixes.

 New in this version:
 ====================
 - The Unity Package is now separate from the Daz Studio Plugin.